microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 * [AuthBot](https://www.nuget.org/packages/AuthBot) - Azure Active Directory authentication
 * [BestMatchDialog](http://www.garypretty.co.uk/2016/08/01/bestmatchdialog-for-microsoft-bot-framework-now-available-via-nuget/) - regular expression-based dispatch of user text to dialog methods

+## Why is my Kik bot replying <code>I'm sorry, I can't talk right now.</code>?

+Be default bots in development on Kik are allowed 50 subscribers.
+After 50 unique users have chatted with your bot, any new user attempting to chat will get the <code>I'm sorry, I can't talk right now</code>.
+This is mentioned in Kik's [Getting Started](https://dev.kik.com/#/docs/getting-started).

 ## Where can I get more help?

 The [GitHub issues](https://github.com/Microsoft/BotBuilder/issues) has an active forum.
 [Gitter](https://gitter.im/Microsoft/BotBuilder) has active discussions.
 [Stack Overflow](http://stackoverflow.com/questions/tagged/botframework) has a list of tagged Bot Framework questions.